sowmya1283/heavenlydining/README.md

 - A fallback of sans-serif ensures that if the custom fonts are unavailable, the site remains readable and clean using the browser’s default sans-serif font
 - All fonts are selected with accessibility and user experience in mind, and performance is optimized by using widely supported, lightweight fonts.

 ## IV.
-Individual Page Content features
+Individual Page Content Features

 ### Home Page: